Zekiah Fort (18CH808)

 the soil and the plowed contexts from which they came.
 Brad Hatch analyzed the faunal assemblage

-from Zekiah Fort, finding that it was less diverse than the assemblage recovered from the Native-occupied
+from the 2011 excavations at Zekiah Fort, finding that it was less diverse than the assemblage recovered from

 shell-, sand-, and grit-tempered types.
 European ceramics include Rhenish and English brown stoneware,